JustusAdam/dynamic_content_documentation/source/controllers.rst

 no_context
     if True the context (DynamicContent) object argument is omitted when calling the controller

-    Please note that some decorators, such as ``dyc.modules.users.decorator.authorize`` still required the DynamicContent object
+    Please note that some decorators, such as ``@dycm.users.decorator.authorize(permission)`` still required the DynamicContent object

 json_output
-    if True the middleware will compile what you returned as view into a json object and wrap it in a valid dchttp.response.Response object
+    if True the middleware will compile what you returned as view into a json object and wrap it in a valid dycc.http.response.Response object

 theme
     - True: themes the view (with default theme from settings.DEFAULT_THEME)